sirnewton01/post-web/README.md

 great for reading short content or even exploring the breadth of information available but there are better ways of digesting a large document in-depth.
 In those cases the user can convert text into a rich text representation, such as PDF, for a focused reading session.
-Since an author can't know how their content will be consumed by different readers making the plain text representation readable is a necessity.
-They can use formats such as Markdown to enable conversion of their content into rich representations, while making the plain text more readable as well.
+Since an author can't know how their content will be consumed it is important that the base text form of the content be readable as much as possible.
+They can use formats such as Markdown to enable conversion of their content into rich representations, while making the plain text more readable due its set of common conventions.

 ### File extensions